SambaranBanerjee/Trayana/README.md

 # Trayana
-# 🌍 DisasterAid: AI-Powered Disaster Management System
+# 🌍 An AI-Powered Disaster Management System

 **A unified platform for governments, NGOs, and citizens to predict, prepare, and respond to disasters in real-time.**